 How To Add Dumbbells to Your Suspension Trainer Workout

 To ease into adding dumbbells into your TRX routine, we’ve developed two mini-circuits demonstrating different approaches to the combo.
+Want to find the perfect combination of TRX and dumbbell exercises for your strength level?
+Take our quick assessment quiz to get a personalized training plan.

 The first set pairs similar movements on both the TRX Suspension Trainer and TRX Dumbbells, and the second set incorporates dumbbells into your favorite Suspension Trainer exercises.